Bob Dylan: 2010–2019: Tempest and continued recordings

 Dylan appeared in a commercial for the Chrysler 200 which aired during the 2014 Super Bowl.
 In it, he says that "Detroit made cars and cars made America...
 So let Germany brew your beer, let Switzerland make your watch, let Asia assemble your phone.
 We will build your car."
 Dylan's ad was criticized for its protectionist implications, and people wondered whether he had "sold out".
 The Lyrics: Since 1962 was published by Simon & Schuster in the fall of 2014.
 The book was edited by literary critic Christopher Ricks, Julie Nemrow and Lisa Nemrow and offered variant versions of Dylan's songs, sourced from out-takes and live performances.
 A limited edition of 50 books, signed by Dylan, was priced at $5,000.
 "It's the biggest, most expensive book we've ever published, as far as I know", said Jonathan Karp, Simon & Schuster's president and publisher.
-A comprehensive edition of the Basement Tapes, songs recorded by Dylan and the Band in 1967, was released as The Bootleg Series Vol. 11: The Basement Tapes Complete in November 2014.
-The album included 138 tracks; the 1975 album The Basement Tapes contained just 24 tracks from the material which Dylan and the Band had recorded at their homes in Woodstock, New York in 1967.
-Subsequently, over 100 recordings and alternate takes had circulated on bootleg records.
-The sleeve notes are by author Sid Griffin.
-The Basement Tapes Complete won the Grammy Award for Best Historical Album.
-The box set earned a score of 99 on Metacritic.
+A comprehensive edition of the Basement Tapes was released as The Bootleg Series Vol. 11: The Basement Tapes Complete in November 2014.
+The album included 138 tracks which Dylan and the Band had recorded at their homes in Woodstock, New York in 1967.
+The Basement Tapes Complete won the Grammy Award for Best Historical Album, and the box set earned a score of 99 on Metacritic.

 In February 2015, Dylan released Shadows in the Night, featuring ten songs written between 1923 and 1963, which have been described as part of the Great American Songbook.
 All the songs had been recorded by Frank Sinatra, but critics and Dylan himself cautioned against seeing the record as a collection of "Sinatra covers".
 Dylan explained: "I don't see myself as covering these songs in any way.
 They've been covered enough.
 Buried, as a matter a fact.
 What me and my band are basically doing is uncovering them.
 Lifting them out of the grave and bringing them into the light of day".
 Critics praised the restrained instrumental backings and quality of Dylan's singing.
 The album debuted at number one in the UK Albums Chart.
 The Bootleg Series Vol. 12: The Cutting Edge 1965–1966, consisting of previously unreleased material from the three albums Dylan recorded between January 1965 and March 1966 (Bringing It All Back Home, Highway 61 Revisited and Blonde on Blonde) was released in November 2015.
 On Dylan's website the "Collector's Edition" was described as containing "every single note recorded by Bob Dylan in the studio in 1965/1966".